E. Howard Hunt

 Everette Howard Hunt Jr. (October 9, 1918 – January 23, 2007) was an American intelligence officer and author.
-From 1949 to 1970, Hunt served as an officer in the Central Intelligence Agency (CIA), particularly in the United States involvement in regime change in Latin America including the 1954 Guatemalan coup d'état and the 1961 Bay of Pigs invasion.
-Along with G. Gordon Liddy, Frank Sturgis, and others, Hunt was one of the Nixon administration "plumbers", a team of operatives charged with identifying government sources of national security information "leaks" to outside parties.
+From 1949 to 1970, Hunt served as an officer in the Central Intelligence Agency (CIA), where he was a central figure in U.S. regime change in Latin America including the 1954 Guatemalan coup d'état and the 1961 Bay of Pigs Invasion in Cuba.
+Along with G. Gordon Liddy, Frank Sturgis, and others, Hunt was one of the Nixon administration's so-called White House Plumbers, a team of operatives charged with identifying government leaks to outside parties.

 Hunt and Liddy plotted the Watergate burglaries and other clandestine operations for the Nixon administration.
-In the ensuing Watergate scandal, Hunt was convicted of burglary, conspiracy, and wiretapping, eventually serving 33 months in prison.
-After release, Hunt lived in Mexico and then Florida until his death.
+In the Watergate scandal, Hunt was convicted of burglary, conspiracy, and wiretapping, and was sentenced to 33 months in prison.
+After his release, Hunt lived in Mexico and then Miami until his death in January 2007.
+Hunt was the subject of pervasive conspiracy theories regarding the assassination of John F. Kennedy, with his sons taping a disputed death bed confession.

-Early life
+Early life and education

-Hunt was born in Hamburg, New York, United States, the son of Ethel Jean (Totterdale) and Everette Howard Hunt Sr., an attorney and Republican Party official.
-He graduated, along with Howard J. Osborn from Hamburg High School in 1936 and Brown University in 1940.
-During World War II, Hunt served in the U.S. Navy on the destroyer USS Mayo, the United States Army Air Corps, and finally, the Office of Strategic Services (OSS), the precursor to the CIA, in China.
+Hunt was born in Hamburg, New York, the son of Ethel Jean (Totterdale) and Everette Howard Hunt Sr., an attorney and Republican Party official.

+He attended Hamburg High School in Hamburg, where he graduated in 1936 along with fellow classmate Howard J. Osborn.
+He then attended Brown University, an Ivy League university in Providence, Rhode Island, where he graduated in 1940.

 Career

+U.S. military and OSS

+During World War II, Hunt served in the U.S. Navy on the destroyer USS Mayo and the U.S. Army Air Corps.
+He also served in China with the Office of Strategic Services (OSS), the precursor to the Central Intelligence Agency.